Holdings of the Shambhala Archives

 photographs taken 2007-2008

 The ARP was first proposed in 1996.
 The equipment and methodologies employed have evolved over the subsequent nine years as technological advances offered better solutions.
 All aspects of the digitization process have been, and continue to be, handled by SA staff, utilizing equipment purchased and funded by SA.
-Over these ten years, project protocols have included the use of a Sony PCM digital audiotape recorder to digitize and record to VHS videotapes; migrating to new analog reels and type IV metal cassette tapes; digitizing and recording to audio CD-Rs, DVD-Rs, and to hard drives, configured in a redundant array of inexpensive discs (RAID), which provide two terabytes of storage on a computer server (Levy, email to author, 24 April 2006).
+Over the years, project protocols have included digitizing and recording to audio CD-Rs, DVD-Rs, and to hard drives.
+A major outcome of the ARP was replication of 25 sets of VCTR audio CDs, which were distributed to supporting Shambhala urban and Land centres.
+The result is that the oral teachings of Trungpa Rinpoche can be found in multiple locations, being of great benefit to students, and accomplishing redundancy as a preservation principle.
+(Levy, email to author, 24 April 2006).

 Link to the article